Tank Farm: History

-Its Maori name is Te Kopua o Matakamokamo, meaning 'the basin of Matakamokamo'.
-Matakamokamo is an ancestral figure in Maori oral tradition who, during a domestic argument, is said to have inadvertently cursed the goddess of fire, Mahuika.
+Its Māori name is Te Kopua o Matakamokamo, meaning 'the basin of Matakamokamo'.
+Matakamokamo is an ancestral figure in Māori mythology tradition who, during a domestic argument, is said to have inadvertently cursed the goddess of fire, Mahuika.
 As punishment, the goddess called on the parent god Mataoho, who had the necessary powers, to send up numerous volcanic eruptions to plague the hot-tempered man and his wife Matakerepo.
 The two eruptions that were eventually fatal to the couple were said to be at the sites of what is now called Tank Farm and Onepoto Domain respectively.
 Consequently, the former was named Te Kopua o Matakamokamo, and the latter Te Kopua o Matakerepo.

 The local council uses the name Tuff Crater for this volcano - a name taken from Hochstetter's (1864) map of the volcanoes of Auckland where a number of volcanoes, including Tank Farm, were each labelled "tuff crater" or "tuff craters".
 The name Tank Farm became popularised during World War II, when bulk fuel storage tanks were constructed adjacent to the crater.

+The crater is now surrounded by a 35-hectare nature reserve.